ArtBlocks/artblocks-docs/README.md

 ## Attribution

-Much (generative art) source code is published under permissive copyleft licences, making it available to be used by everybody and depending on the license even for commercial purposes.
+Much (generative art) source code is published under permissive copyleft licenses, making it available to be used by everybody and depending on the license even for commercial purposes.
 In case your project's code contains any code not written by yourself, please inform the Art Blocks team about it so the appropriate considerations and attributions can be made.

 Common source code licenses (in creative coding):